jorgenriseth/Perona-Malik-Equation/README.md

 ## How  to git for dummies:
-Open terminal, and navigate to directory where you want to put this directory
+Open terminal, and navigate to directory where you want to put this directory.

-type:
+In terminal:

 ```
 git clone https://github.com/jorgenriseth/tma4212-project.git